 And then it was time: "all in" as in poker!
 Final result:

-How does it sound?
-Well.
+How does it sound Well.
 Damn good.
-I do not miss anything - rather the opposite!
+I am not missing anything - on the contrary!
 100 points - everything done right.
-The loudspeakers can be very well integrated into the living space given their size.
+Given their size, the speakers can be integrated very well into the living room.

 Distance to the back wall with us: about 60cm.
 Passive membrane (without additional weight) directed inwards.
 At the lineup I will change something.

-I do not write more now.
-All impressions are based on our circumstances, because you can simply transfer bad ...
+I don't write any more now.
+All impressions are based on our circumstances, so it's difficult to transfer ...